ScientistJake/Shiny_BLAST/README.md

 # Shiny_BLAST
 ## Description:
 This app runs BLAST locally then parses and displays the results.
 It can be directly integrated into existing apps or function as a standalone blast server.

+A Blog post describing the code can be found <a href="http://www.2-bitbio.com/2017/06/running-blast-in-shiny-web-application.html">here</a>

 ## Requirements:
 * Unix like environment